juniorsundarCasual/TGT/vault/volume-5.chapter-370.md

 "Says who?"
 Elder Nara argued back.
 "You?
 Ha!
 I'm big enough to admit when I'm wrong."

 He then turned to Guy and said, "You were right.
-This debate WAS more interesting that I anticipated.
+This debate WAS more interesting than I anticipated.
 If there are more you need me to get involved in, I'll gladly do so."

 Marie let out an astounded yelp at her Master's shamelessness.